 The latest information about Antarctica is equally disturbing.
 The rate at which the ice mass is melting is on the rise, and “there has been a sharp increase, with almost half the loss coming in the last five years alone.”

 While there are sceptics and denialists who will rant and rave about what I am saying from their home pulpits, I must point out to them that they, (mostly men over 50), will be long dead by 2100.
-This message is mainly for those born since the year 2000 as they will custodians of the Earth in 2100.
+This message is mainly for those born in the twenty first century as they will custodians of the Earth in 2100.
+There is also no point in planning for a future minimum sea level projection of 0.3 of a metre.
+We must plan for the extreme and hope we never reach it.

 In order to focus our attention on the issue of the impacts of climate change and sea level rise here are the Coastal Risk Australia scenarios for Newcastle NSW, my closest seaside city, for the 2-metre and 6-metre projections for sea level rise.
 It is now possible to do these projections for almost any coastal region in the world.
 The first image shows the Newcastle-Sydney-Wollongong coast of the State of NSW, Australia.